Skip to main content

 The hypothalamic-pituitary-gonadal (HPG) axis represents a sophisticated communication network within the body, essential for regulating reproductive function and overall endocrine balance.
 This axis comprises three primary components, each playing a distinct yet interconnected role.
 At the apex resides the hypothalamus, a region of the brain responsible for secreting gonadotropin-releasing hormone (GnRH) in a pulsatile manner.
 This rhythmic release is crucial, as it dictates the subsequent cascade of hormonal signals.

 GnRH travels through a specialized portal system to the anterior pituitary gland, situated at the base of the brain.
-Upon receiving GnRH signals, the releases two vital hormones ∞ luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
+Upon receiving GnRH signals, the pituitary gland releases two vital hormones ∞ luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
 These gonadotropins then enter the bloodstream, traveling to their ultimate targets, the gonads.
 In men, the gonads are the testes.

 Within the testes, LH stimulates the Leydig cells to produce testosterone, the primary male sex steroid hormone.
 FSH, conversely, supports spermatogenesis, the process of sperm production, within the seminiferous tubules.
 Testosterone, once produced, circulates throughout the body, influencing a wide array of physiological processes, including muscle mass, bone density, mood, and libido.